The Golden Horde (band)

 The Golden Horde, live: (L-R): Des, Peter, Simon, John & Sam.

 The Golden Horde were a neo-psychedelic, post-punk, garage rock, band based in Dublin, Ireland.

 Simon Carmody, John Connor, Des O'Byrne, Peter O'Kennedy & Sam Steiger, are the most renowned line-up of the band.
+The group first formed in 1982 and disbanded in spring 1994, the members going their separate ways to pursue a variety of artistic projects.
+Golden Horde supporters maintain an internet presence across social media and fan sites, with rare, unreleased studio, and live performances being shared as they are unearthed.

 "The Golden Horde are the group to break all rules, owing allegiance to none, sworn to weirdness & quite determined to steal every idea that ain't tied down...inestimably brilliant."